rutujabhosale24/Excel_Dashboard_Project/README.md

 ## **Project Objective**

-The Super-Store wants to create an annual sales report for 2022.
-So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023.
+The Super-Store wants to create an annual sales report for 2024.
+So that, the owner of the Super store can understand their customers and grow more sales in 2025.

 ## **Dataset used**
-- <a href="https://github.com/rutujabhosale24/Excel_Dashboard_Project//main/Super-Store Data Analysis.xlxs">Super Store Data</a>
+- <a href="https://github.com/rutujabhosale24/Excel_Dashboard_Project/blob/main/Super-Store%20Data%20Analysis.xlsx">Super Store Data</a>

 ## **Questions (KPIs)**

 - Compare the sales and orders using single chart.
 - Which month got the highest sales and orders?
 - Who purchased more - Men or Women?
-- What are different order status in 2022?
+- What are different order status in 2024?
 - List top 10 states contributing to the sales?
 - Relation between age and gender based on number of orders.
 - Which Channel is contributing maximum to the sales?